sheikh-mohammad/Assignment-2-JS/01_If_Else_IF_Else/01_Number_Check/README.md

 ## License

+© 2025 sheikh-mohammad.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE](../../../LICENSE) file for details.
+This project is for educational and review purposes only.
+The code is not licensed for use, modification, or distribution.
+See the [LICENSE](../../LICENSE) file for full details.

 [Go Back to 01_If_Else_IF_Else README](../README.md)